CactusSoft/swifty_mvp/README.md

 # How to Install

-- Add template to your Rambafile
+- Add template to Rambafile
 ```sh
 ### Templates
 templates: